Eta Upsilon Gamma

-Eta Upsilon Gamma (ΗΥΓ) was a national collegiate junior sorority operating under that name in the United States from 1901 through at least 1968.
-It was a founding member of the Junior Pan-Hellenic Congress.
+Eta Upsilon Gamma (ΗΥΓ) was an American collegiate junior sorority.
+It formed in 1901, and was active through at least 1968.
+The sorority was a founding member of the National Junior College Panhellenic.

 History

 Eta Upsilon Gamma was founded as a junior college sorority in November 1901 at Christian College (now Columbia College) in Columbia, Missouri.
 Its founders were Bess Dain Browning, Caroline Mabry Christie, Anna Hudson Lewis, Eula Gray Pfeuffer, Nell Mackey Powell, and Anne McDonald Smith.

 The Beta chapter was established at Hardin College and Conservatory of Music in 1902.
 This was followed in 1903 by Gamma at the Liberty Ladies' College, Delta at Forest Park University, and Epsilon at Central College for Women.
 Its first six chapters were all chartered at colleges in Missouri.

 Eta Upsilon Gamma was overseen by a national board or grand council, consisting of a grand president, grand vice-president and editor, grand secretary, grand treasurer, grand organizer, and a Panhellenic representative.
 Officers were elected at the annual national conclave or convention.
 The sorority held its first conclave in Columbia, Missouri in 1904.